-The most important elements of the legal basis of prospectus law are the Capital Market Act (KMG; Kapitalmarktgesetz), which implements the Prospectus Directive, and the Prospectus Regulation.
-Various publications by the European Securities and Markets Authority (ESMA) represent important aids in legal interpretation.
+The most important elements of the legal basis of prospectus law are the Prospectus Regulation (Regulation (EU) 2017/1129 as well the Capital Market Act 2019 (KMG 2019; Kapitalmarktgesetz 2019), which clarifies the Regulation in greater detail and extends it to also cover investments.
+In addition, various publications by the European Securities and Markets Authority (ESMA) represent important aids in legal interpretation.

-ESMA periodically publishes new and updated documents that deal with complex provisions of prospectus law requiring interpretation.
-The main sources for prospectus approval procedures are the Questions and Answers – Prospectuses and the Recommendations.
+ESMA regularly publishes and updates documents that cover complex provisions under prospectus law requiring interpretation.
+The main sources for prospectus approval procedures are the ”Questions and Answers – Prospectuses” as well as the ”Recommendations”.

 Margin notes 128-130 of the ESMA recommendations apply for property companies.
 Valuation reports containing the content listed in margin note 130 must be included in the prospectus, where and provided that equity securities and non-equity securities as defined in margin note no. 128 are issued, which are guaranteed by properties.

 Explicit reference is made to the existence of the Prospectus Regulation in addition to Directive 2011/61/EU on Alternative Investment Fund Managers, implying that under certain circumstances not only the Prospectus Regulation, but also the KMG 2019 as well as the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz) could apply.
 Any review to determine whether the particular issue or business model might represent an Alternative Investment Fund (AIF) is, however, carried out independently of prospectus approval.
 The onus is on the issuer to determine whether the issue falls under the AIFMG and to take any appropriate measures.